Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 Arusha – Ngorongoro Crater – Serengeti – Zanzibar – Great Migration

-Join other Solo Female Travelers on an all-female expedition tracking wildlife through the Ngorongoro Crater Region and the Central Serengeti, before relaxing on the beaches of Zanzibar and exploring Stone Town, all while staying in unique and special properties.
+Join other Solo Female Travelers on a female-led expedition tracking wildlife through the Ngorongoro Crater Region and the Central Serengeti, before relaxing on the beaches of Zanzibar, all while staying in unique hand-picked properties.

 Activity level: Low, but expect to spend several hours a day in a 4×4 car in search of wildlife.